ssenmosip/mosip-temp-documentation/Admin.md

 ## Solution
 ### Platform seed data
 When the platform got inititalized and setup, there should be initial data should be available in the system.
 The initial import is done by the database utility which reads a CSV file creates the data in the database.
 During this import of this data, the quality of data is checked by the SI and a Database administrator.
 This kind of import happens only one time during the initial setup.
+Rest of the addition, edition of the data happens via the front end only.

 ### Service layer
 All the operations done on the Admin modules for the data are done through the Service layer.
 The authentication is done in the service layer.
 The validations such as business validation, mandatory validations, length validations etc., are done in the service layer also.